A mysterious iron ball washed up on a beach in Japan. What could it be?

 Some said it looked like part of a ship’s mooring that broke free.

-Others joked it could be a “Godzilla” egg or “Dragon Ball,” references to the fictional movie monster and popular manga series, respectively.
+Others joked it could be a “Godzilla” egg or “Dragon Ball,” referring to the fictional movie monster and popular manga series, respectively.

 A few were convinced it originated from space.